Essential Product Owner Skills

 Product owner plays a central role in agile product development philosophy and scrum development.
 The product owner (PO) workforce crossed 5,799 in 2020 and is still on the rise.
 It is a diverse role that requires a mix of several skills and experience for high performance.
-You can’t expect a PO to do a great job if he/she has no relevant skills and abilities.
+You can’t expect a PO to do a great job if they have no relevant skills and abilities.

 So, what are the essential product owner skills in 2022 that enhance a PO’s effectiveness and ability to maximize product value?
 If you're interested in learning more via video then watch below.
 Otherwise, skip ahead.

 Before you jump to the necessary skills a product owner must have, you need to understand the agile product owner role and major responsibilities.

 Product Owner Role

 A PO is responsible for product value maximization and backlog management.
-He/she owns the product and must ensure that all the technical aspects of the product and its features meet user requirements.
+They own the product and must ensure that all the technical aspects of the product and its features meet user requirements.
 Communication and collaboration with the agile team are a major part of the product owner’s routine.

-You can check out the complete list of tasks that a product owner performs here that include everything ranging from product goal definition to stakeholder management to full product responsibility across all levels.
+You can check out the complete list of tasks that a product owner performs that include everything ranging from product goal definition to stakeholder management to full product responsibility across all levels.

 Product Owner Skills